shahanakattil/ai-in-a-day/01-aml-model-training/README.md

     ![View explanations](media/view-explanations.png)

+>**Note**:Before proceeding to *Task 7* please ensure to check in the environment for the experiment with name **COVID19_Classification** under Assets, if not please run **setup.py** file from the path C:\LabFiles and wait for the completion of the run.
+Once the experiment and run is completed please proceed further with the lab.

 ## Task 7 - Classify new research documents

 1. With the Azure Machine Learning Studio and the Jupyter notebook environment open, select the `3.
 Document Classification.ipynb` notebook.